 New technology has drastically changed the trucking industry over the past decade.
 Slowly, old technologies such as maps & CB radios have been replaced by more high tech items such as cell phones, tablets & GPS units.
 These new technologies have introduced commercial truck drivers to an array of options and capabilities that greatly impact their day to day lives.
-Drivers are now using apps on their phones to communicate with their families, check local weather, find truck stops & rest areas, find the best price on fuel, budget their expenses, and even stay healthy!
+As such, drivers are now using apps on their phones to communicate with their families, check local weather, find truck stops & rest areas, find the best price on fuel, budget their expenses, and even stay healthy!
 In this article, we will explore some apps that many truckers find useful in both their workday and their personal life.

 Apps That Can Make Trucking Less Stressful

 Trucker Path Pro – This app is considered one of the most popular and most featured apps in the industry.
-It identifies nearby weigh stations, gives updates on parking availability, locates truck stops, hotels, truck washes, and rest areas almost anywhere in the U.S.
+It identifies nearby weigh stations, gives updates on parking availability, locates truck stops, hotels, truck washes, and rest areas almost anywhere in the country.

 FleetSafer Mobile – For drivers that have trouble resisting the urge to text, email, or browse the web while driving, FleetSafer Mobile is for you.
 With this app, drivers can block text messages and emails while driving, thereby removing their ability to look at their phone while driving.
 Another great feature the app provides is the ability to create an automatic response when you are not available to take a text message or call, such as, “I’m Driving.”